Rent Increase Facts | Answer |

 Landlords in Vermont may not raise the rent if:

-• It is done in response to a protected tenant action, such as a tenant complaining to the landlord regarding their obligations.
-This is known as “retaliation.
+- It is done in retaliation against a protected tenant action, such as a tenant complaining to the landlord regarding their obligations

 In addition to the characteristics above, the Vermont Fair Housing Act prohibits discrimination due to marital status, age, receipt of public assistance, or status as a victim of abuse.